 ii. in the case of an auditor appointed by the.
 Committee, it may be fixed by the Committee.

-(9) The auditor may, if be considers it desirable to do so, make a report directly to the members in General Meeting and/or to the Department on any other matter coming within the scope of his duties.
+9 The auditor may, if be considers it desirable to do so, make a report directly to the members in General Meeting and/or to the Department on any other matter coming within the scope of their duties.

 Subject to the Act and the Regulations, the association must apply its funds and assets solely in pursuance of the objects of the association and must not conduct its affairs so as to provide a pecuniary gain for any of its members.

 Note: Section 5 of the Act defines pecuniary gain for the purpose of this clause.